 The Self Sufficiency Calculator for Washington State site is sponsored by the Workforce Development Councils of Washington State and developed by the WDC of Seattle-King County.

 The Calculator includes a variety of resources, including the Self Sufficiency Standard.
-The Self Sufficiency Standard measures how much income is needed for a family of a given composition – ranging from a one person household to a large family – in a given place, to adequately meet its basic needs without any public or private assistance.
+The Self Sufficiency Standard measures how much income is necessary for a family of a given composition – ranging from a one-person household to a large family – in a given place, to adequately meet its basic needs without any public or private assistance.
 Learn more>